 Never place yourself in a situation where you are alone with a child.
 Additional children or adults must be present or in viewing distance when you are working with children.
 Ideally, children will be accompanied by parents or teachers but this is not always possible.
-This rule insures safety and protects children from misconduct as well as the adult from unfounded allegations.
+This rule ensures safety and protects children from misconduct as well as the adult from unfounded allegations.
+In today's world, the damages are done when the allegations are made.
+Keep yourself out of potential bad situations.
 Never be alone with a child in your care.